RedisLabs/redislabs-docs/content/rc/quick-setup-redis-cloud.md

 ---
 The steps here are super simple and go as follows:

-1. Sign up for a Redis Enterprise Cloud account
+1. Sign up for a Redis Cloud Essentials account
 1. Create a new subscription
 1. Setup a database
 1. Connect to your Database

 {{< youtube I9sPna1OOUg >}}

-## Step 1: Sign up for Redis Enterprise Cloud account
+## Step 1: Sign up for Redis Cloud Essentials account

 If you do not already have one, [sign up for a Redis Enterprise Cloud account](https://app.redislabs.com/#/sign-up/cloud?).